Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Numerical Algorithms

 \subsection{Related Algorithms}

-In Section~\ref{sec_detailed}, \ref{sec_short}, we presented an algorithm to solve the problem, described in Section~\ref{sec_settings}.
-In this section, we describe several related algorithms to solve the same problem, and briefly discuss their performance.
+In Section~\ref{sec_informal}, \ref{sec_short}, we presented an algorithm for accurate evaluation of the coordinates of the eigenvector $X$ (see \eqref{eq_big_x} in Section~\ref{sec_settings}).
+In this section, we briefly discuss the accuracy of several classical algorithms for the solution of the same problem.